-This theme explores opportunities to increase voter engagement through social media and other electronic communications.
+These objectives explore opportunities to increase voter engagement through electronic communications and voter education.
 The use of effective engagement methods throughout the voter journey is an important factor for ensuring voter success.
 Engagement through education and voter guides can help to improve a voter's confidence and performance while at a polling place.

 However, the availability and accessibility of these resources are not guaranteed.
-This lack of guidance and consistent support for best practices during the voter journey makes the voting process a disjointed experience for both the voter and the election officials.
+This lack of guidance and consistent support for best practices during the voter journey can make the voting process a disjointed experience for both the voter and the election officials.